disi-unibo-nlp/bio-ee-egv/README.md

 ## License

 This project is released under the CC-BY-NC-SA 4.0 license (see `LICENSE`).
-If you use our code and/or data, please cite our paper.

 ## Citation